rabeeanoor/Data-Transfer-Managment/README.md

-# Camera Monitoring Data Management Script
+# Data Transfer Management Script

 ## Description:
 This script is used to manage video and image data from multiple cameras based on specific criteria.
 For each company and its associated cameras, the script will: